RiverReports logo

 French Broad River

-The French Broad is one of the oldest rivers in the world, flowing 213 miles from its headwaters under Devils Courthouse through Asheville and into Tennessee.
+The French Broad is one of the oldest rivers in North America, flowing roughly 218 miles from its headwaters near Rosman through Asheville and into Tennessee.
 It's an overlooked fishery—most anglers focus on trout streams while the French Broad offers world-class smallmouth bass fishing and a growing musky population.

 What to expect: The French Broad isn't pristine water.
 It can run muddy for days after rain, and the stretch through Asheville shows urban impacts.
 But from the airport north through Madison County, the river holds exceptional smallmouth bass—fish over 3 pounds are common, and the crayfish-rich habitat produces aggressive fish on streamers and topwater.